 - Co-payments for substance abuse or mental health doctor visits

-- Co-payments for ambulatory or hospital surgical center visits
+- Ambulatory or hospital surgical center visits

-- Coinsurance of a durable medical equipment or prosthetic device
+- Durable medical equipment or prosthetic device

-- Co-payment an outpatient rehab treatment
+- Outpatient rehab treatment

-- Coinsurance for radiology or x-ray services
+- Radiology or x-ray services

 - Hospital per day or per stay co-payments and deductibles

-- Co-payment for a visit to the emergency room
+- Visit the emergency room

-- Co-payment for specialist or primary care
+- Specialist or primary care

-How Do I Reduce Medicare Maximum Out Of Pocket?
+How Do I Reduce Medicare Maximum Out of Pocket

 Original Medicare services offered by the government through private insurance companies don’t have a dollar limit.
 However, there are factors that affect these costs and if you understand them, you might be able to significantly reduce these costs.